International Politics Summer School

 Discussion groups

-Students will have the opportunity to reflect on the day’s guest lecture in discussion groups.
-The discussions will enable students to interact with participants from other seminar groups, facilitating debate of global issues from a cross-regional perspective.
+Students will have the opportunity to reflect on each day’s guest lecture in discussion groups.
+The discussions enable students to interact with participants from other seminar groups, facilitating debate of global issues from a cross-regional perspective.

-Alison Smith is the Director of Political Developments, a consultancy specialising in political transition.
-She holds a doctorate in Comparative Government and an master's degree in Russian and East European Studies from St Antony's College, Oxford.
+Alison Smith teaches Comparative Politics at VU Amsterdam.
+She holds a DPhil (PhD) in Comparative Government and an MPhil (Master’s) in Russian and East European Studies from St Antony's College, Oxford.
 She has tutored in Comparative politics, Russian politics and European politics at Oxford University.
 Her publications include Political Party Membership in New Democracies: Electoral Rules in Central and East Europe.
-She also has 20 years of experience in British politics, and her second book, If Scotland Votes Yes, will be published imminently.
+Building on two decades of experience in British politics, her second forthcoming book, If Scotland Votes Yes, analyses the implications of Scottish independence.
+She has consulted for NATO on the defence implications of Scottish independence.

 Programme details